Hser2bio/reexexplorer/README.md

 **Start syncing blockchain to the database**

-Do this when the Verge Daemon is running (fully synced) and accepting commands
+Do this when the Reex Daemon is running (fully synced) and accepting commands

 inside `server` folder
 ```